-Six primary parameters and three secondary parameters are used for tracking.
-All of these parameters are drawn from the lower levels of the troposphere.
-The primary parameters include relative vorticity at 10 m and at 850 and 700 mb; mslp; and geopotential height at 850 and 700 mb.
-Most models, including HWRF, output absolute vorticity, and for those models the tracker will subtract out the Coriolis component at each grid point.
-If vorticity is not included in the input GRIB data file, the tracker will compute it using the u- and v-components of the wind that have been read in.
+Most models, including HWRF, output absolute vorticity.
+For those models, the tracker will subtract out the Coriolis component at each grid point.
+If vorticity is not included in the input data file, the tracker will compute it using the u- and v-components of the wind that have been read in.
 The Barnes analysis is performed for each of these six parameters.
-If the Barnes analysis returns a location for the maximum or minimum that is within a specified distance threshold, then that parameter's location fix is saved for using later in computing the average position fix.
+If the Barnes analysis returns a location for the maximum or minimum that is within a specified distance threshold, then that parameter's location fix is saved for later use in computing the average position fix.
 If it is not within that distance threshold, the position fix for that parameter is discarded for that lead time.
-If one or more of these parameters is missing from the input GRIB data file, the tracker simply continues tracking using the limited subset of available parameters.
+If one or more of these parameters is missing from the input data file, the tracker simply continues tracking using the limited subset of available parameters.

 The distance thresholds are defined initially by the "err\gfs\init" and "err\reg\init" parameters in module error\parms.
-Values for this initial error parameter vary according to the resolution of the data grid, with finer resolution grids being assigned a threshold of 275 km and coarser resolution global grids being assigned a less restrictive 300-km threshold.
+Values for this initial error parameter vary according to the resolution of the data grid, with finer resolution grids assigned a threshold of 275 km and coarser resolution global grids assigned a less restrictive 300-km threshold.
 For lead times after the initial time, this distance threshold is defined as a function of the standard deviation in the positions of the parameter location fixes including up to the three previous lead times.
 For example, for very intense, steady-state storms that have strong vertical coherence in their structure, the various parameter fixes are likely to be located closely together.
 In these cases, the distance threshold defined by the standard deviation of the parameter fixes will be small, as will be the tolerance for outliers in the parameter fixes.
-For weak systems, or for storms that are undergoing extratropical transition (ET), there the vertical structure has less coherence and often wider variance in the location of the parameter fixes.
-In these cases, the larger distance thresholds defined by the larger standard deviation allow more flexibility in accepting parameter fixes that are not located close to the guess position for a given lead time.
+For weak systems, or for storms undergoing ET, the vertical structure has less coherence and often wider variance in the location of the parameter fixes.
+In these cases, the higher distance thresholds defined by the larger standard deviation allow more flexibility in accepting parameter fixes that are not located close to the guess position for a given lead time.